anujmahajan28/tp/README.md

 Thanks!

 Thank you for reaching out.
 I will be unavailable today due to a full-day scheduled training and may not be able to respond promptly.
 For any urgent matters, please contact RANE Nikhil.

+I will be unavailable for the morning due to a scheduled meeting and will respond to messages after 12:00 PM.